Name of company: Michelle Okafor African Designs

 After a trip to Nigeria in 2009, which is where my husband is from, I discovered African print fabrics.
-The women of West Africa wear prints on a daily basis.
+The women of West Africa wear prints daily.
 I decided to buy some fabrics and make dresses for myself.
 The dresses were well received by family and friends and everyone encouraged me to start a business selling African print dresses.
 That’s what I did.

 How did your journey begin and how did you manage to bring success this far to your business?

 Has it been difficult?
-What were some of the obstacles you face and how did you overcome them?
+What were some of the obstacles you faced and how did you overcome them?